-52 Removal of members of the House of Lords etc

-- (1) This section applies to a person ("P") who is an excepted hereditary peer or a life peer if any of the following events ("relevant events") occurs - (a) a condition set out in Part 1 of Schedule 8 is met in relation to P, - (b) an expulsion resolution is passed in relation to P under section 53, or - (c) P resigns from the House of Lords under section 54. - (The conditions set out in Part 1 of Schedule 8 cover serious criminal offences and bankruptcy restrictions orders etc.) - (2) P shall not be a member of the House of Lords at any time after the relevant event occurs and, accordingly - (a) P shall not be entitled to receive writs of summons to attend the House, 35 and - (b) any writ of summons previously issued to P has no further effect. - (3) Part 2 of Schedule 8 supplements subsection (2).

-- (4) Part 3 of Schedule 8 provides for the effect of subsection (2) to be reversed in certain circumstances. - (5) In this Part - "excepted hereditary peer" means a person excepted from section 1 of the House of Lords Act 1999 (c.
-34) by virtue of section 2 of that Act; - "life peer" means a person who is entitled to receive writs of summons to attend the House of Lords by virtue of a peerage under the Life Peerages Act 1958 (c.
+Removal of members of the House of Lords etc This section applies to a person ("P") who is an excepted hereditary peer or a life peer if any of the following events ("relevant events") occurs a condition set out in Part 1 of Schedule 8 is met in relation to P, 5 an expulsion resolution is passed in relation to P under section 55, or P resigns from the House of Lords under section 56.
+(The conditions set out in Part 1 of Schedule 8 cover serious criminal offences and bankruptcy restrictions orders etc.) P shall not be a member of the House of Lords at any time after the relevant 10 event occurs and, accordingly -P shall not be entitled to receive writs of summons to attend the House, any writ of summons previously issued to P has no further effect.
+(3) Part 2 of Schedule 8 supplements subsection (2).
+15 Part 3 of Schedule 8 provides for the effect of subsection (2) to be reversed in certain circumstances.
+(5) In this Part - "excepted hereditary peer" means a person excepted from section 1 of the House of Lords Act 1999 (c.
+34) by virtue of section 2 of that Act; 20 "life peer" means a person who is entitled to receive writs of summons to attend the House of Lords by virtue of a peerage under the Life Peerages Act 1958 (c.
 21) or the Appellate Jurisdiction Act 1876 (c.
-59); - "peerage" includes the dignity conferred by virtue of appointment as a Lord of Appeal in Ordinary. - (6) In determining whether a person is entitled to receive writs of summons for the purposes of the definition of "life peer", ignore - (a) section 2 of the Forfeiture Act 1870 (c.
-23); - (b) sections 426A and 427 of the Insolvency Act 1986 (c.
-45); - (c) regulation 4 of the European Parliament (House of Lords 15 Disqualification) Regulations 2008 (S.I.
-2008/1647); - (d) any suspension resolution passed in relation to the person under section 53.

-53 Expulsion and suspension of members of the House of Lords
+59); "peerage" includes the dignity conferred by virtue of appointment as a Lord of Appeal in Ordinary.
+25 In determining whether a person is entitled to receive writs of summons for the purposes of the definition of "life peer", ignore - section 2 of the Forfeiture Act 1870 (c.
+23); sections 426A and 427 of the Insolvency Act 1986 (c.
+45); (b) regulation 4 of the European Parliament (House of Lords 30 Disqualification) Regulations 2008 (S.I.
+2008/1647); any suspension resolution passed in relation to the person under section 55.
+55 Expulsion and suspension of members of the House of Lords Standing Orders of the House of Lords may make provision under which the 35 House may pass, in relation to a person who is an excepted hereditary peer or a life peer, an expulsion resolution or a suspension resolution.
+An expulsion resolution is a resolution which states that, in the House's